 I grew up on a small farm in Virginia where I learned the value of hard work and where I developed resourcefulness and self reliance.
 I learned to solve problems on the fly, because on a farm problems happen every day.
-If the tractor stopped working in the north field, I had to jerry rig to get it going again using whatever tools and resources I had on hand.
 Farm life helped me to develop discipline and good problem solving skills that have served me well throughout my professional career.

 I was born to two remarkable depression-era parents who were the first in their respective families to go to college.

 My father was a NASA engineer who worked on the Apollo and Viking missions.
 From him I learned to be a keen observer, to think logically and test out hypotheses before jumping to conclusions.
 He taught me to aspire to the moon, and he finally proved successful when Apollo landed on the moon, inspiring me to achieve what others thought impossible.